Banner Message

 A bestseller when it was first published in 1872, Darwin's inquiry addresses issues related to human origins and psychology in terms of evolutionary values.
 His methods include the study of facial expressions in infants and children, the insane, animals, painting and sculpture, and among people in different cultures.
 Also notable is the fact that this is one of the first books to employ photographs in the interests of science.
 Abounding in anecdotes and literary quotations, the work offers a direct approach that makes it accessible to professionals and amateurs alike -- in fact, to anyone with an inquiring mind.

-The Expressiveness of the Body was awarded the 2001 Welch Medal by the American Association for the History of Medicine.
+Winner of the William H. Welch Medal, American Association for the History of Medicine